frisbro303/SignDNE/docs.md

 ```bash
 pip install .
 ```
-`SignDNE` should now be available in the terminal.

 ## signDNE library
 In order to acess the ariaDNE function add `from signDNE import aria_dne` to your script.